ankit-kr-maurya-82/Python-Projects/readme.md

 **License**
 - No license file is included.
 Add a `LICENSE` file if you want to apply an open-source license to this repository.

+🔐 Random Password Generator (Python)

+A simple Python program that generates a strong random password using letters, digits, and special characters.
+The user can enter a custom password length, and the program handles invalid input gracefully.

+📌 Features

+Generates a random password using:

+Uppercase letters

+Lowercase letters

+Numbers

+Special characters

+Accepts custom password length

+Uses a default length if invalid input is provided

+Easy to modify and extend

+🚀 How to Run

+1. Install Python (if not already installed).

+2. Save the script as password_generator.py.

+3. Run the script: